 - Find out when you can access your pension – Pensions are usually accessible from age 55 and over except in exceptional circumstances, such as a terminal illness.
 If you’re contacted by someone claiming to be able to release funds from your pension before this age they’re probably a scammer and you should be wary.
 Read how to spot a pension scam shark.

 - Get an adviser – An independent financial adviser, particularly one that specialises in pensions and retirement, can help make sense of the knowledge you already have and guide you through the minefield that is pensions and investment options.
 However, when choosing your adviser remember to check they are regulated by the Financial Conduct Authority (FCA).
-Also, as pensions are being targeted by scammers, be sure to read our post on the Top 10 Ways to Avoid a Pension Scam.

 - Weigh up your options – When you meet your adviser they will go through your current assets and what this means for your future, how you look currently and how it may look if you changed things, for instance, if you retired earlier or later than planned and what that means for your assets and retirement lifestyle.